iloire/watchmen/README.md

 ### Authorization settings (since 2.2.0)

-Since version ``2.2.0`` you can restrict services or hosts to certain users (authentication works using passportjs's OAuth2 GoogleStrategy).
+Since version ``2.2.0`` you can restrict reporting access to services or hosts to certain users (authentication works using passportjs's OAuth2 GoogleStrategy).

-Simple use the ``restrictedTo`` option and provide the list of emails with access to that particular service or host.
+Simply use the ``restrictedTo`` option for a particular service or host.

 ```js
 {